giuseppeg/giuseppeg.github.com/_posts/2018-12-08-css-in-js-explained.md

 I read a few times that "people should just learn CSS" rather than looking for answers (and solutions) in CSS in JS.

-While I think that learning something new never hurts (go learn some CSS in depth if you can!), I also think that many ignore the fact that we work with people (teams and organization) with diverse background and expertise.
+While I think that learning something new never hurts (go learn some CSS in depth if you can!), I also think that many ignore the fact that we work with people (teams and organizations) with diverse background and expertise.

 This is great because different expertise makes for a great end-result.

 In an organization where individuals and teams work on the same product it is however unrealistic to expect that only specialists get to write CSS or that everyone must be a CSS specialist.

 The reason why folks move to CSS in JS has to do with letting a tool do the dirty work of enforcing some rules for everybody by making that the default.
-I failed too many times at trying to make conventions like BEM & friends work at org level - by the way I am one of the core maintainer of SUIT CSS :)
+I failed too many times at trying to make conventions like BEM & friends work at org level - by the way I am one of the core maintainers of SUIT CSS :)

 At a larger scale good intents and conventions rarely work.
 The only reliable way in my opinion (and experience) is tooling because skills are not measurable and are diverse.